thefranciscoflores/thefranciscoflores/README.md

 ### Hi there 👋
+My name is Francisco Flores.
+I'm currently a Computer Engineering Student at Cal Poly Pomona.

+Thank you for visiting my repo :)
 <!--
 **thefranciscoflores/thefranciscoflores** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.